 538 also reports news on their website that tends to lean left; however, they have been criticized as opposed to the progressive left.
 News articles typically utilize moderate to minimally loaded language, such as How Amy Klobuchar Could Win The 2020 Democratic Nomination.
 This article relies on proper sourcing from the likes of ABC News, Monmouth University, and Senate.gov.
 A review of news stories reveals a more positive tone toward the left, such as this: Trump Is Wrong.
 When The Opposition Party Runs The House, The President Gets Investigated.

-In general, 538 tends to stick to poll-related news, but they usually slightly favor the left through story selection and wording when discussing politics.
+In general, 538 tend to stick to poll-related news, but they usually slightly favor the left through story selection and wording when discussing politics.

 Failed Fact Checks